 At the end of each round, both players shift everything on their cooldown tracks down one number.
 Things that shift off the 1 return to play.
-When shifting off of the cooldown track, characters return to your starting area, ability tokens return to your ability token pool, and item cards return to the characters holding those items.
+Characters return to your starting area, ability tokens return to your ability token pool, and item cards return to the characters holding those items.
 This will be explained in more detail in other sections of these instructions.